Grilling 101: The Right Tools

 Going to the store to pick up some new toys for your grill?
 How many different types of spatulas does one really need?
 Should you get the fancy digital thermometer or will the old standard suffice?
 Knowing what to get for your grill in advance can keep some money in your pocket.
 Starting a new collection of grill gear?
 Replacing well-worn utensils?
 Here are some tools that all grillmasters should have in their collection.

 The essential tool for a properly cleaned grilling surface.
-The grill brush helps to eliminate gritty, charred residue on meat surfaces and also aids in less sticking to the grilling surface
+The grill brush helps to eliminate gritty, charred residue on grilling surfaces and also aids in less sticking to the grilling surface.

 Tongs work for portioned proteins that are firm in muscle texture such as sausages, steaks, poultry, and chops.
 Forget the fork—forks should be used as an eating utensil.